|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we drive from Xegar to Rongbuk Monastery, the highest monastery in the world at 16,338 ft (4,980 m).
 While Rongbuk is not the oldest monastery in Tibet, it is located in a spectacular setting with Everest towering in the background.
 The Tibetan name for Everest is Qomolangma which means "mother goddess of the universe" and for many, even the name inspires visions of its snow-capped peak and black north face rising up into piercing blue sky.
 It is the highest mountain in the world, at 29,035 ft (8,850 m).

 Day 13: Mt.
-Everest Base Camp Hike (driving option)
+Everest Base Camp Hike (Driving Option), Return to Xegar

 Up early with the sunrise for our 2 hr morning hike to the Everest Base Camp.
 For those that do not want to hike, a local bus from the camp will be arranged to meet the group at camp.
 After a group photo with majestic Mt Everest behind us, we can either walk back or hop on the bus back to camp.

-Today explore the walled city of Bhaktapur, an ancient city that has been lovingly restored to its authentic style.
-Visit Patan and its lesser known, but equally impressive Durbar Square.
+Descending from Nuwakot, we soon follow the course of the Trisuli river to emerge on to the main arterial highway to the capital city (3hrs approx).
+Entering Kathmandu, the drive continues to the medieval town of Bhaktapur.
+After lunch, we explore the walled city of Bhaktapur, an ancient city that has been lovingly restored to its authentic style.
+This medieval town of Bhaktapur, is known though for its woodcarvers and "peacock" windows.
+We also visit Patan and its lesser known, but equally impressive Durbar Square.
 The second largest city in the valley, Patan is also known as the "City of Arts".
 Overnight in Bhaktapur.
 (Altitude 4,600 ft/ 1,400 m)

-A morning departure from Bhaktapur for international flights home.
-Bhaktapur is 30 minutes away from the Kathmandu airport.
+A morning departure from Kathmandu for international flights home.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide